Macon Cove Campus (901) 333-4612

 Southwest offers a wide array of college credit courses through its Distance Education Program.
-The Distance Education Program uses the Internet, interactive teleconferencing and videotapes/DVDs.
+The Distance Education Program uses the Internet and interactive teleconferencing.
 These courses provide alternative instructional modes to the traditional classroom setting and schedules.
 For students who are independent learners, Distance Education courses are ideal.
 Working adults, employees who travel, persons with disabilities, those with long commutes, schedule conflicts or other barriers to college attendance are a few of the many who can benefit from Distance Education.
 Distance Education courses require that students have access to a personal computer equipped for the Internet, the skills to use it, and a reliable Internet Server Provider (ISP).
-Southwest offers online degrees and more than 150 online courses and telecourses.
+Southwest offers online degrees and more than 150 online courses.
 Information on specific online degrees can be found at deit.southwest.tn.edu/de/degrees/.
 Always check the course syllabus for specific information.

 There are three types of Distance Education courses.

 In an online course, students access course material online and follow instructions provided by an instructor.
 An online course is conducted via the Internet with no on campus instruction and no on-campus classroom time, but may utilize proctored testing, requiring students to travel to campus.
 Courses are structured so that students work independently but have significant interaction with the instructor and other students.
 Most courses have set schedules and due dates.
 Online courses are identified by a section beginning with ‘L’ (Example: ACAD1100-L01).